François de Cossé, 13th Duke of Brissac: Biography

 He served as President of the Jockey-Club de Paris from 1997 to 2014, and he was Grand Master of the Order of Saint Lazarus from 1986 to 2004.
 He was the proprietor of the Château de Brissac in Brissac-Quincé.

-The 13th Duke of Brissac died at his Château de la Roche in Charcé-Saint-Ellier-sur-Aubance on 6 April 2021, at the age of 92.
+The 13th Duke of Brissac died at his manor of La Roche in Charcé-Saint-Ellier-sur-Aubance on 6 April 2021, at the age of 92.
+He was succeeded in the ducal title by his elder son, Charles-André.